Grimdark TTRPGs: The Real Test (And Why Most Games Fail It)

 Cyberpunk RED is dystopian survival, not grimdark.
 Criterion 2 fails: It has real structural violence, but the rules don’t make heroism mechanically harder than being predatory.

 Ten Candles is tragic horror, not grimdark.
 Death is predetermined and cathartic, not erosive.
 You’re writing a beautiful ending, not watching idealism fail.
-Criterion 2 is irrelevant: there’s no virtue tradeoff because doom is predetermined.
+Criterion 2 is irrelevant, there’s no virtue tradeoff because doom is predetermined.

 Spire isn’t really grimdark, it’s revolutionary tragedy.
 It brilliantly punishes idealism (Criterion 2) and features genuine institutional violence (Criterion 3), but revolution can eventually succeed through sacrifice.
 Criterion 4 fails: systemic change is brutally costly but possible.
-One again you have an avenue to be a hero.
+Once again you have an avenue to be a hero.

 Conclusion